AndyJudkis/CS50Web-Project-1/README.md

-# CS50Web-Project-1
+# Project 1

-CS50W -  Project 1: Book review web server using Flask
+Web Programming with Python and JavaScript